Fumnanya77/alx-low_level_programming/README.md

-This directory is on pointers and arrays and strings
+This is directory is contains programs written i C programming language